St Joseph's College, Hunters Hill: Sporting facilities

 Similar to other GPS schools, St Joseph's has significant sporting facilities for use in both training and competition.
 The College owns and maintains approximately 10 playing fields for cricket, rugby and football.
 The main playing fields are housed in a 10 ha facility known as "the Park" and located two blocks from the school campus and is often used by higher level teams for training purposes.
 The Park complex also contains 8 tennis courts.
+It is considered the best school in the GPS currently as it has the most wins.

 On the main school campus there are five basketball courts, three playing fields (referred to as the 'back ovals'), a number of cricket nets, a swimming pool, two gymnasiums (for basketball and weightlifting respectively) and a cardio room.
 The boatshed and pontoons for the school's rowing club are situated some 300 m from the main campus on nearby Tarban Creek, a northern tributary of Sydney's Parramatta River.

 Outdoor education facilities

-In 1986 St Joseph's opened "Colo", an outdoor education centre for students.
+In 1986, St Joseph's opened "Colo", an outdoor education centre for students.
 It provides education in various outdoor activities, culminating in extended expeditions in Year 9.
-The director is Paul Bryant.

 Organisation

 Marist Brothers

 An ageing population of Marist brothers have their own accommodation on the school grounds (some in the retired brothers quarters) and work to maintain its status, holding a number of executive positions at the College.
 In 2006, Ross Tarlinton became the first lay headmaster of the College, followed by Dr Chris Hayes in 2017.

-In 2019 the College farewelled the last teaching Marist Brother, Br Anthony Boyd (1969), who after 40 years of service at the College (23 as Deputy Headmaster), retired from his duties at the College.
+In 2019, the College farewelled the last teaching Marist Brother, Br Anthony Boyd (1969), who after 40 years of service at the College (23 as deputy headmaster), retired from his duties at the College.